-- Your presence in the teaching space – how to project your voice, develop your teaching presence and make your students feel comfortable and confident in your teaching.
+- Your presence in the teaching space – how to develop your teaching presence and make your students feel comfortable and confident in your teaching.

-- The importance of ongoing study to maintain your personal practice and your teaching standards
+- The importance of ongoing study to maintain both your personal practice and your teaching standards

-- Ethical guidelines for teachers (the student/teacher relationship, boundaries, conflict, consent issues around adjustment and assists, holding the space for your students etc.)
+- Ethical guidelines for teachers (the student/teacher relationship, boundaries, conflict, consent issues around adjustment and assists)

-Although students will be continually assessed throughout the entire course, during the final module each student will teach a final class which will be observed and assessed by the course tutors, with full feedback provided.
+Students will be continually assessed throughout the entire course and a final weekend of assessment and feedback will take place in October.
 Graduating students will be awarded their Greystones Yoga 200-hour Teacher Training Certificate, which is internationally recognised through the auspices of Yoga Alliance Professionals UK.